the-other-mariana/the-other-mariana.github.io/_posts/2023-02-24-generalizing-the-qr-system.markdown

 We therefore need 2 functions: one to get the gamma value when the mean is $\mu < 100$ or underexposed, and the other one to get the gamma value when the mean is $\mu > 200$ or overexposed.
 The middle case is when the image has a mean $100 \leq \mu \leq 200$, in which case the gamma value is 1 (no correction).

 For the first part, we can get an approximation with an exponential function.
+But since the exponential function increases abruptly rather than smoothly, the parabola was chosen instead.

 ![img]({{site.url}}/img/5/exp-test.png)

-The function that fulfills the cases was found to be approxiamtely:
+The function that fulfills the cases was found to be approximately:

 $$
 y(\mu) =